Medical Laboratory Technology

 The DSC MLT Program Outcome

-Program outcomes for the Medical Laboratory Technology Program placement of graduates in the workforce; the pass rate for those that sit for the ASCP registry and graduation rate.
-An acceptable placement for a graduate is if they begin working as a Medical Technologist/Medical Laboratory Scientist (MLS) or continue on with their education after completion of the MLT program.
-Target for program is 75%.
-A total of 6 MLT A.A.S. students graduated in December 2022 (January 1 -December 31, 2022).
-The job placement of these graduates was 100% either part-time or full time employment within 3-6 month after graduation.
-The Dalton State College MLT students achieved 100% pass rate for first time test takers (national pass rate 78%) with a minimum program score of 515 compared to the national minimum score of 483.
-Graduation rate for 2022; number of students midpoint 6; number of students graduated 6; graduated 100% for DSC MLT program.
+Program outcomes for the Medical Laboratory Technology Program include placement of graduates in the workforce, the pass rate for those who sit for the ASCP registry, and the MLT program graduation rate.
+An acceptable placement for a graduate is if they begin working as a Medical Laboratory Technician or continue their education after completing the MLT program.
+The target for program graduation is 75%.
+A total of 8 MLT A.A.S. students graduated in 2023 (January 1 -December 31, 2023).
+The job placement of these graduates was 100% either part-time or full-time employment within 3-6 months after graduation.
+The Dalton State College MLT students achieved 85% pass rate for the ASCP certification for first-time test takers (national pass rate 79%) with a minimum program score of 550 compared to the national minimum score of 479.
+The graduation rate for 2023; the number of students midpoint 8; the number of students who graduated 8; graduated 100% for the DSC MLT program.

 Graduation Rates: